 The Covid-19 pandemic reminded us that the needs of people must take priority.
-74% of people surveyed said it very important that we support people that are vulnerable during the pandemic.
-(City of Sydney, Community Recovery Plan survey May 2020)
+For example, in 2020 the City of Sydney community recovery plan found that 74% of people surveyed agreed it "very important that we support people that are vulnerable during the pandemic".

-These may be people who face food insecurity, housing stress or homelessness and economic hardship, have difficulty accessing services including digital information channels.
-These are people who need the City of Sydney to work in a way that ensures their vulnerability is understood and addressed so they can take part in daily life and our decision making processes.
+These may be people who face food insecurity, housing stress or homelessness and economic hardship.
+They may have difficulty accessing services including digital information channels.
+These are people who need the City of Sydney to work in a way that ensures their vulnerability is understood and addressed so they can take part in daily life and our decision-making processes.